piriyanka02/Event-Management-System/README.md

 # Event-Management-System
-A simple and responsive Event Management System built with HTML, CSS, Bootstrap, and JS.
+A simple and responsive Event Management System built with HTML, CSS, Bootstrap, Js and PHP.